ocp-workshop-wf/bootcamp/module3/README.md

     ```bash
     env
     ```
-    > output: Because services can expose multiple ports, each one get a seprate environment variable with a port number, we can find the `address` we used for the `wget` command.
-By using a couple of these environment varaibles, the first is the Port `80:80 TCP address`. "this is the same IP printed out in the `oc status`"
+    > output: Because services can expose multiple ports, each one get a seperate environment variable with a port number, we can find the `address` we used for the `wget` command.
+By using a couple of these environment variables, the first is the Port `80:80 TCP address`. "this is the same IP printed out in the `oc status`"
     "HELLO_WORLD_POD_PORT_8080_TCP_PORT=8080"
     "HELLO_WORLD_POD_PORT_8080_TCP_ADDR=172.30.71.69"

-    - The advantage to using environment variables rather than the direct IP is that IP may change overtime or between clusters "so lets try!"
+    - The advantage to using environment variables rather than the direct IP is that IP may change overtime or between clusters "so let's try!"

     ```bash
     $wget -qO- $HELLO_WORLD_POD_PORT_8080_TCP_ADDR:$HELLO_WORLD_POD_PORT_8080_TCP_PORT